 New incoming students at UNCG can file a FAFSA in the same way as a current student, via www.fafsa.ed.gov.

 Students can file the FAFSA before applying to UNCG, but they will not get awarded until they have been admitted.
-The Financial Aid Office begins processing aid awards in March for admitted students, so it’s important to apply for admission and financial aid early.
+The Office of Financial Aid and Scholarships begins processing aid awards in March for admitted students, so it’s important to apply for admission and financial aid early.

 Aid is awarded to any admitted student who has filed a FAFSA.
 Students do not have to confirm their intent to enroll to receive a financial aid offer.